Our Model & Our Team

 What to Expect:

 This work is client driven, meaning clients take the lead!
 There is always a licensed mental health professional, a certified equine specialist, and the horses (sometimes llamas too) in each session.
 The role of the professional facilitators is to ensure physical and emotional safety.
 Our team will set up experiences, support clients, and facilitate the learning process.
-During the sessions, the team may step back from the clients and move around the arena to observe the horses’ interactions, behaviors, shifts, and patterns.
+During the sessions, the professional facilitation team may step away from the clients and move around to observe the horses’ interactions, behaviors, shifts, and patterns.
 The observations may be discussed with the client during debrief resulting in personal reflection and insight.
 Most importantly, there is no “specific way” sessions are to look and there is no right or wrong at the farm!

 We will be in a pasture with free moving animals so closed toe shoes are recommended.
 Dress according to the season and weather forecast.